SoftDev4Research/open-source-software/2016-05-04 Open source policy draft 0.2.md

 2. Attached a suitable license to the source code repository, and ensure compliance with third party software licenses
     3. Article on open source license compatibility
         2. [http://www.wegtam.net/article/combination-and-compatibility-open-source-software-licenses](http://www.wegtam.net/article/combination-and-compatibility-open-source-software-licenses)
     4. Unless there is a very good reason not to, you should use an [OSI-approved Open Source License](https://opensource.org/licenses).
-        3. If your institution or project already has license policy, use that one.
+        3. If your institution or project already has a license policy, use that one.
-        4. Otherwise we advise choosing one of the license here ([link](http://choosealicense.com/)), depending of your preferences
+        4. Otherwise we advise choosing one of the license here ([link](http://choosealicense.com/)), depending on your preferences
-    5. If you cannot use an OSI-approved Open Source License, at least adhere to template of [OSI-approved Open Source License](https://opensource.org/licenses) or [Free for academic use Licence](https://opensource.org/licenses/artistic-license-2.0).
+    5. If you cannot use an OSI-approved Open Source License, at least adhere to the template of [OSI-approved Open Source License](https://opensource.org/licenses) or [Free for academic use Licence](https://opensource.org/licenses/artistic-license-2.0).
 3. Open development should be enforced from the start of the project, if possible Read and apply [10 simple rules for Ten Simple Rules for the Open Development of Scientific Software](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3516539/)
     6. Development should be done in a publicly visible version-controlled repository
         5. This can be an institutionally hosted repository or externally hosted at e.g. GitHub, BitBucket
         6. You should use semantic versioning (see [http://semver.org/](http://semver.org/)) appropriately at a later stage of the project (e.g. when first external user becomes involved)
     7. You should make it clear what is being communicated via which channels "Channels should be well documented"
         7. For guidance of what channels are useful [see this document](http://producingoss.com/en/getting-started.html#communications-channels)
         8. Produce user documentation, README file, how to install the software
     8. All decision-making should be transparent and on the recognised project communication channels
         9. Avoid "private" decisions (e.g. discussing with your co-developer in the coffee room without then recording the decision publicly)
         10. Have a public roadmap
         11. Strive to include the community in decision-making, where possible
     9. Be clear how people can contribute to your project
         12. Make it clear you really want people to contribute
         13. Make it clear how to set up your development environment and build the software
-        14. good practice is to create CONTRIBUTING file, that describes how to contribute ([some more details on GitHub docs](https://github.com/blog/1184-contributing-guidelines))
+        14. Good practice is to include a CONTRIBUTING file at the top level of the repository, that describes how to contribute ([some more details on GitHub docs](https://github.com/blog/1184-contributing-guidelines))
         15. Create guidelines for common contribution tasks
         16. Have a code "style guide" and build enforcement into your development workflow
             1. For examples: [https://github.com/google/styleguide/](https://github.com/google/styleguide/)